nithinp300/trading-cards/README.md

 # Trading Cards
-A collection of loosely coupled services(Microservices) for Yu-Gi-Oh!
+A full stack website with RESTful API and database backend for Yu-Gi-Oh!
 Trading Cards

-This Application consists of:
+This Project consists of:

-Data Servcie: A RESTful API linked to a extensive MongoDB Atlas cloud database detailing all Yu-Gi-Oh! trading cards.
+Data Servcie: A Express RESTful API linked to a extensive MongoDB cloud database detailing all Yu-Gi-Oh! trading cards.

+Frontend: A React app hosted on AWS with filtering, sorting, searching and pagination for Yu-Gi-Oh!
+Trading Cards.

 ![](yugioh-deck-demo.gif)